aahowel3/Flow-Sorting-Nuclei/README.md

 ignore anything with _nozeros filter on it, zero coverage positions are needed to get an accurate picture of how well each sample aligns to each reference

+Project 3: IRS (IES Retention Score) for the micronuclear and macronuclear FACS samples

+IRS = IES+ / IES+ and IRS-
+IES+ = reads that align to an IES region but do not across the excision boundary (micronuclear) IES- = reads that align to the excision boundary of an IES (macronuclear)